-Meet our Staff
+Meet the CDC Staff

-Tonia is the Director of Education Programs and interim CDC site director and laboratory school coordinator for the JCC Child Development Center.
+Tonia D. Padrick is the Director of Education Programs and interim CDC site director and laboratory school coordinator for the JCC Child Development Center.
 She holds a Master of Arts in Education degree in Early Childhood Education.
 Her academic journey has led her to achieve undergraduate degrees from both the University of North Carolina at Wilmington and Cape Fear Community College.

 With over 30 years of experience working directly with young children and aspiring educators, Tonia has had the opportunity to combine her passion of the field with making a real difference in the lives of the children and community she serves.
-Her accomplishments include becoming a peer reviewer for the NAEYC Higher Education Accreditation Commission, collaborating with local agencies through grants and enterprises, supporting healthy initiatives for the facility through the national Child and Adult Care Food Program (CACFP) and supporting the prestige of the CDC staff in becoming a NC demonstration site the Center on the Social and Emotional Foundations for Early Learning (CSEFEL) which is focused on promoting the social emotional development and school readiness of young children.
+Her accomplishments include becoming a peer reviewer for the NAEYC Higher Education Accreditation Commission, and collaborating with local agencies through grants and enterprises to better support the children and families of the CDC and the adult students we serve.